 Make a difference!

 Each month we ask our POTM to choose an animal related organization to spotlight during his or her “reign”.
-Walter has asked us to tell you about JR’s Pups-N-Stuff.
+Elmore has asked us to tell you about Bialy’s Wellness Foundation.

 Make a difference!

 Each month we ask our POTM to choose an animal related organization to spotlight during his or her “reign”.
-Nikita has asked us to tell you about Tender Loving Care Animal Shelter.
+Pearl has asked us to tell you about the shelter she was adopted from, Tender Loving Care Animal Shelter.

 T.L.C. has served the community as a private, non-profit, humane society, dedicated to the prevention of abuse, neglect, and cruelty to animals.
 The shelter provides refuge for an average of three to four thousand animals yearly.

 “Hannah was adopted out of the Plainfield Humane Society in the summer of 2008.
 At the time I had recently put one of my dogs down due to illness and since I have always felt that two dogs together are much happier when I am away at work wanted another pet.
 One day I walked in to the clinic that houses the humane society and noticed a small dog sitting in the waiting room unsupervised.
 Hannah sat there confidently and calmly observing the foot traffic come and go.
 I was very impressed and Ruby and I adopted her the next day.